blair-c/rivals.academy/content/library/glossary.md

 > **Base_Hitpause**{{< code " + (" >}}**Hitpause_Scaling**{{< code " × " >}}[Percent_After_Hit](#damage){{< code " × 0.05) + " >}}**Extra_Hitpause**

-- Base Hitpause and Hitpause Scaling are hitbox properties, displayed as "Base | Scaling" on Library character pages.
+- Base Hitpause, Hitpause Scaling, and Extra Hitpause are hitbox properties.
 - The vast majority of hitboxes do not have Extra Hitpause.

 > If the game calculates that the attacked character will be KO'd on all even angled DI possibilities (not accounting for possible ledge techs or interference from other hitboxes/objects), a "galaxy" effect will play, locking that move into 20 frames of hitpause.